A guide to cricket slang terms

-Baggy Green
+Baggy green

 Beamer

-It reduces the bowler’s amount of control and often results in the batsman being struck by the ball.
-As such, it’s illegal in a game of cricket, and can result in a no-ball being called.
+A beamer is a delivery that passes above the batter’s waist before it hits the ground.
+This is considered a very dangerous delivery.
+It reduces the bowler’s amount of control and often results in the batter being struck by the ball.
+As such, it’s illegal in cricket and can result in a no-ball being called.

 Bouncer (chin music)

-The balls rise with significant speed from the pitch, so are tough to hit and arguably harder to bowl.
+Originally a baseball slang term, “chin music” refers to a bowling strategy in which bouncers target the batter’s chin or throat.
+The balls rise with significant speed from the pitch, so they’re tough to hit and arguably even harder to bowl.

-A bouncer isn’t technically illegal, but if you deliver too many you could get a warning from the umpire.
+A bouncer isn’t technically illegal, but if you deliver too many, you could get a warning from the umpire.

 Castled/Skittled

-Cow Corner
+Cow corner

-The Cow Corner’s location depends on if the batsman is left or right-handed.
-However, it’s generally the deep part of the field on the batsman’s leg side.
+This is the area of the field where the batter is least likely to hit the ball.
+The cow corner’s location depends on whether the batter is left or right-handed.
+However, it’s generally the deep part of the field on the batter’s leg side.

-Hence the term – an area of the field so deserted and undisturbed, that cows could graze there happily.
+Because batters rarely hit the ball into this area, fielders often avoid it and utilise other spaces.
+Hence the term – an area of the field so deserted and undisturbed that cows could graze there happily.

 Dolly

-The term was most famously used in 1993, when England’s Mike Gatting dropped a dolly during a match against India.
+The term was most famously used in 1993 when England’s Mike Gatting dropped a dolly during a match against India.

-Duck/Golden Duck
+Duck/Golden duck

 Jaffa